Leadership

 Workflow PatternTypical Time SavedPrimary RiskRecommended Control

-Instrument agents like products, not tools
+Operate agents like products, not like personal tools

 Verification LevelWhere It AppliesRequired EvidenceOwner